patinthehat/pwdshort/README.md

 ### Compiling ###
 ---

-To compile, clone the repository and run `$ go build pwdshort`.
+To compile, clone the repository and run `$ go build pwdshort.go`.

 ---
 ### Bash Usage ###